 Our prime motivation for undertaking this study is a desire to understand the property development process from a practical perspective.
-In order to achieve this, we need to understand the perspectives of participants within the industry.
-By definition, property development process.
-This defines our study as an empirical analysis of market practices, perceptions and viewpoints, as distinct from a formal theoretical or economic analysis.
-In this section, we provide a general overview of the real estate development process as discussed within the important literature.
-As the main focus of our study is on preconstruction processes, we then develop our discussion according to three main themes identified in the literature:
+In order to achieve this we need to understand the perspectives of participants within the industry.
+By definition, property developers are in constant contact with the practical implementation of the property development process.
+This defines our study as an empirical analysis of market practices, perceptions and viewpoints as distinct from a formal theoretical or economic analysis.
+In this section we provide first a general overview of the real estate development process as discussed within the important literature.
+As the main focus of our study is on preconstruction processes we then develop our discussion according to three main themes identified in the literature:

 - 1) Location studies and site selection

 - 2) Market research and property markets

-- 3) Feasibility principles, design development and financial analysis.
+- 3) Feasibility principles, design development and financial analysis

 There exists a voluminous literature related to the process of property development.
 What then is the property development process?
-One of the most celebrated and widely quoted authors concerning real estate development is James

-Graaskamp1 who discusses real estate as "space delineated by man, relative to fixed geography, intended to contain an activity for a specific period of time".
+One of the most celebrated and widely quoted authors concerning real estate development is James Graaskamp1 who discusses real estate as "space delineated by man, relative to fixed geography, intended to contain an activity for a specific period of time".
 Real estate has, in addition to the three dimensions of space (length, width and height), a fourth dimension of time.
 The creation and management of space-time-units is defined as real estate development, a complex and collective process involving various stakeholders (Graaskamp, cited in Squirrel, 1997).